-Billionaire investor Warren Buffett does not often invest outside the U.S., but he did recently invest $1 billion in a well-known FTSE 100 blue chip brand, expanding his stake in the company to more than 5%.
-This famous British name has global expansion potential -- and you can discover the identity of the company and the price he paid in this special exclusive report.
+Legendary investor Warren Buffett rarely buys U.K. shares, but the world's third-richest man recently invested more than $1 billion in a major FTSE 100 company.
+This famous British name has global expansion potential, and you can discover the identity of the company and the price Buffett paid in this special exclusive report.
 Best of all, the report is free -- so download it today while it's still available.

 Are you looking to profit from this uncertain economy?
 "10 Steps To Making A Million In The Market" is The Motley Fool's latest report.
 We urge you to read it today -- your wealth could be transformed.
 Click here now to request your free, no-obligation copy.
 The Motley Fool is helping Britain invest.
 Better.